Kinetix Finance Token (KAI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Kinetix Finance Token Historical Price

-According to the latest data gathered on Kinetix Finance Token live price page, the current price of Kinetix Finance Token is 0USD.
+According to the latest data gathered on Kinetix Finance Token live price page, the current price of Kinetix Finance Token is 0.000359USD.
 The circulating supply of Kinetix Finance Token(KAI) is

 In the past 24 hours, Kinetix Finance Token has shown a price movement of